Any SMTP Provider

 Yes.
 Use your Microsoft 365 account password or an app password.
 Set the host to smtp.office365.com, port 587, encryption TLS.

 When monitoring is enabled, WordPress Cron opens a TCP socket to your SMTP host and port at your chosen interval.
-No email is sent — it's a port probe only.
-If the connection fails consecutively beyond your threshold, an alert is posted to your Slack or Teams webhook immediately.
+No email is sent β it's a port probe only.
+If the connection fails consecutively beyond your threshold, an alert is posted instantly to whichever channel you've configured β Slack, Microsoft Teams, Google Chat, Discord, or a custom webhook.

-Credentials are stored in the WordPress wp_options table using the standard update_option() API — the same way all WordPress plugins store settings.
+Your SMTP password is encrypted at rest before being stored in the WordPress wp_options table β never stored as plaintext.
 They are never transmitted to ByteCore Stack servers.
 The password field is masked in the admin UI and never exposed in email logs or headers.

 Free to install.
 No account required.
 No paid plan.